Getting Started

 The Smart View tab is no longer showing up on my MS Excel ribbon.
 Where did it go and how do I get it back?

-If you have Smart View installed locally on your workstation, there are several ways it can become disable and no longer display the Smart View tab in the MS Excel ribbon.
+If you have Smart View installed locally on your workstation, it can become disabled and no longer display the Smart View tab in the MS Excel ribbon.

-Check out the Enabling Smart View in MS Excel job aid for step-by-step instructions on how you can quickly get your Smart View tab back.
+Check out the Restore Smart View in Excel job aid for step-by-step instructions on how you can quickly get your Smart View tab back.